chinesedfan/You-Dont-Know-Axios/README.md

 The main merging strategy changes among versions,

 - <= 0.18, as simple as `Object.assign`, which means values with the same key will be replaced by the later one.
-No deep merging for nested objects.
+No deep merging unless both field values are objects.
-- 0.19, introduces deep merging, but with some bugs.
-Arrays are merged like objects.
-Some config fields (i.e. `params`) should be supported but not, and custom default fields are lost totally.
+- 0.19, introduces a new util method called `deepMerge`, which will clone the object when replacing, but with some bugs.
+Arrays are cloned as objects.
+Some config fields (i.e. `params`) should be supported deep merging but not, and custom default fields are lost totally.
 - &gt;= 0.20, hope axios can fix them and work perfectly again.

 #### More stories about `headers`